Proposals (Phase 1)

 Dome flat

-for each run, dome flats for all 5 or 6 filters will be taken, but only one per night.
+in each run, dome flats for all 5 or 6 filters will be obtained

 NB: Standard stars